WHAT ARE ESSENTIAL OILS?

 What You SHOULD DO IF YOU SEE THE SYMPTOMS

-If any of the symptoms shown then without wasting time, you should take your dog to the nearest veterinarian and follow the instruction or prescription.
-Your veterinarians will what happen for what reason and which chemical is responsible for that.
-Waiting to see what happens will take your dog on an extreme stage.
-For very urgent issues you can call the Animal Poison Control Center at 1-888-426-4435 if you are in the US.
+If any of the symptoms are shown, then without wasting time, you should take your dog to the nearest veterinarian and follow the instruction or prescription.
+Your veterinarians will know what happens and which chemical is responsible for that.
+Waiting to see what happens will take your dog to an extreme stage.
+For very urgent issues, you can call the Animal Poison Control Center at 1-888-426-4435 if you are in the US.

 Things You Can DO TO PROTECT YOUR DOG?

 Being careful is the main thing an owner can do to prevent your dog from being poisoned.
 You have to be more cautious about your outside garden and surrounding that may cause harm to your dog.
-Keep the entire chemical materials out of range from your dog so that they don’t get toxicities with it.
-Do not treat your dog with your hobbies.
-Which is good for you may not be right for your dog too.
+Keep the entire chemical materials out of range from your dog so they don’t get toxicities.
+Do not treat your dog with your hobbies, which is good for you but may not be right.

 Leave a Reply